abhik1505040/eMarketPlace/readme.md

 The paths of some other features are in Documentation/Software Requirement Specification.docx file.
 The design methodologies and diagrams, user guide and other specifications are described in Documentation/software_documentation.pdf file.

+## License
+Contents of this repository are licensed under [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).